Opti-mod/Opti/README.md

 6. In the newly created `dist` directory, run a HTTP server.
 I recommend [http-server](https://www.npmjs.com/package/http-server).

-7. Go to Opti settings and under `Load from custom url`, input the IP address and port of the server (e.g.  e.g. `http://192.168.1.236:4040`) in the new input box labelled `OPTI URL`.
+7. Go to Opti settings and under `Load from custom url`, input the IP address and port of the server (e.g.  e.g. `http://192.168.1.236:4040`) in the new input box labelled `OPTI URL`. uh. maybe i shouldnt have removed developer settings.

 8. Restart Discord.
 Upon reload, you should notice that your device will download Opti's bundled code from your server, rather than GitHub.